HNXJ/MentalArthGraph/README.md

 * GC and MI are less affected by electrode distance
 * Granger causality results (clustering, classification) are better than SC and a bit better than MI, this could be due to lesser effect of electrode distance
+* Selecting specific connections (most significant ones) for clustering enhanced the spearation and clusters.

 #### Notes: